byronlun/prepare-for-FE-interview/README.md

 # prepare-for-FE-interview
-still a long way， keeping on the way
+Still a long way, keeping on the way.